Mileati/final_project/README.md

       -ROC curve with AUC will be generated to compare the performance of the two models

-## Within the reports folder
+## Within the report folder

-`reports/final_report.Rmd`
+`report`
       -Contains:
+          -an HTML file will be automated after following the instructions
           -Introduction: Overview of the analysis and objectives.
           -Data Summary: Insights and visualizations from the summary table.
           -Logistic Regression Results: Model summary, significant predictors, and predictive performance.
           -Conclusion: Key findings and implications.
-          -The report can be rendered into HTML using the Makefile.

 ## within the output folder
       -cleaned and recategorized dataset that is drived from the original dataset will be found -output of the full logistic model
-      -Output in table format, odds ratio, p_values and 95% CI
+      -Output in table format, odds ratio, p_values
       - ROC curve
       - summary table are found